MikeGawi/ePiframe_plugin/docs/SETUP.md

 * **Returns:** photo final filename, best if it would contain an extension
 * **Current functionality of ePiframe:** downloading selected photo from Google Photos and/or copying from local storage

 This method is optional and if not overriden, the standard copy from photo id (as a source location) to filename method will be used, extension will be added automatically.
+Alos, it will be executed only if the photo that has been picked up is from the source collected in ```add_photo_source``` method and identified by ```self.SOURCE``` value.

 Examples: